Waterfront Trail Improvements: Corbett Creek Bridge, Trail and Boardwalk Replacement

 Next Steps

-Construction will begin in September 2024 with the anticipated reopening date scheduled for the end of May 2025.
+Construction will begin in September 2024 with the anticipated reopening date scheduled for July 2025.

 The Town of Whitby is making enhancements to the Waterfront Trail through the Corbett Creek area.
 Improvements include a new pedestrian bridge, boardwalk and expanded asphalt trail surface from 3 meters in width to 4 meters.